kewalaka/terraform-azurerm-avm-res-eventhub-namespace/examples/eventhub-with-existing-namespace/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys an event hub into an existing event hub namespace.

 ```hcl
 terraform {